 What you’ll need:

 * Update: Due to temperature differences you may want to add more beeswax to give more “hold” to your mascara.
 Keep in mind that coconut oil is a liquid above 75 degrees.
-I’d up the beeswax to 3/4 or even 1 tsp if it’s really warm where you live… or if you want more of a “waterproof” mascara.
+I’d increase the beeswax to 3/4 or even 1 tsp if it’s really warm where you live… or if you want more of a “waterproof” mascara.

 **Activated charcoal can be found in most health food stores or online.
 This is not the same stuff you use to get your grill going, okay?
+Also, some people have responded in the comments that activated charcoal might not be good to use close to your eyes.
+If you’re worried, go with the cocoa powder to be safe.

 1. Put coconut oil, aloe vera gel, and grated bees wax in a small saucepan over low heat.
 Stir until beeswax is completely melted.